JuliaLang/www_old.julialang.org/downloads/index.md

 Older releases of Julia for all platforms are available on the [Older releases page](http://julialang.org/downloads/oldreleases.html).

-For Julia 0.5, only bugfixes are being supported.
-Releases older than 0.5 are now unmaintained.
+Releases older than 0.6 are now unmaintained.

 # Nightly builds